 Art afternoon tea at Rosewood London, Holborn

-What: A visual feast of an afternoon tea inspired by the great Spanish artist Picasso.
-Comprised of typically abstract-looking pastries, each taking their inspiration from different works of Picasso, this afternoon tea is anything but conventional but is certainly a lot of fun.
+What: A visual feast of an afternoon tea inspired by a current London exhibition.
+Comprised of typically abstract-looking pastries, each taking their inspiration from different works of art, this afternoon tea is anything but conventional but is certainly a lot of fun.

-Why: If you're a fan of surrealist art, cubism, or simply the abstract more generally, you won't find many better afternoon teas than this.
-The launch of this afternoon tea also coincides with the opening of a brand new Picasso exhibition, 'Picasso and paper' at The Royal Academy, so you can always go and have a look around there after your tea!
+Why: If you're a fan of Japanese art, cubism, or simply the abstract more generally, you won't find many better afternoon teas than this.
+The launch of this afternoon tea coincides with the opening of exhibition the Tate Modern's Yayoi Kusama's exhibition, Infinity Mirror Rooms.
+Once you're finished tea you can always go and have a look around one afterwards for a full day of excitement.